|Nutrition Facts (per serving)|

 1/2 teaspoon salt

 2 large egg yolks

 6 tablespoons cake flour

 Gather the ingredients.
 Warm a non-stick skillet on low heat as you prepare the batter.

 Add the egg whites, lemon juice, and salt to a large mixing bowl or the bowl of a stand mixer.
-Beat with the whisk attachment on medium speed until foamy and fluffy.
+Beat with the whisk attachment on medium speed until foamy and fluffy. about 3 minutes.

 Add the milk and butter to the egg yolk mixture.
 Whisk to combine.